 The kitchen is equipped with an electric fan oven and gas hob, a microwave and a fridge.
 The sunny bedroom sleeps two, and has a large en suite bathroom with a wet-room style shower, toilet and a basin.
-A terrace door leads directly to the swimming pool area.
+A terrace door leads, via a ramp, directly to the shared swimming pool area.

 The small kitchen provides excellent facilities.

 Electric fan oven, microwave, fridge, kettle, toaster, 4 ring gas hob.

 The dining table and chairs are situated in the living room.

 Large sofa, with English and French satellite tv, dvd player.

 The bed can be either one large king size bed or can be separated into two twin beds, making it a very flexible accommodation for couples, friends or family members.

 En suite, large, wet-room style shower room with toilet and washbasin.